rafael-g-depaulo/obsidian-vault/RPG/R20/Compiled/Classes/index.md

 **Extra Attack.** Ao tomar a ação Atacar (ver [[Combat Actions]]), você pode fazer 2 ataques em vez de 1.

 ### Especialização
-A partir do nível 4, escolha uma perícia entre **Intuição, Percepção, Investigação, Sobrevivência**.
+A partir do nível 4, escolha uma perícia entre **Intuição, Percepção, Investigação e Sobrevivência**.
 Ao rolar essa perícia, você adiciona seu bonus de proficiência.
 No nível 8, escolha uma perícia adicional.

 ### Juggernaut Feats
 Beginning at level 2, every time you gain a level in Juggernaut you gain a Witch Feat.
 You may instead of a Juggernaut feat take a Martial or General Feat of your choice.